Rodeoclash/credits.json/README.md

 The date the credits.json file was created.
 This is used for tracking snapshots of the site over time.

 #### Person
+This node represents a person or multiple people involved in the project and is present as an array in the root of the format.

 ```
 {
   id: "$2a$10$JGDDOBPPnuUiwb/OSHL4du9NwbHb/ZygFJm/SXk/wl1b9NoxlHQAO",